This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Hot storage solutions

 This involves self-custody solutions connected to the internet, and it offers more accessible liquidity.
 These software-based wallets provide convenient and immediate access to your cryptocurrency funds and can even engage with cryptocurrency exchange platforms and decentralized applications (DApps).
-While convenient, users should exercise caution with hot wallets due to their internet connectivity, which makes them more susceptible to cyber-attacks.
+While convenient, users should exercise caution with hot wallets due to their internet connectivity, which makes them more vulnerable to cyber attacks.

 Cold storage solutions

-This involves hardware wallets or paper-based solutions that store private keys offline, providing an extra layer of security against online threats.
+This involves hardware wallets or paper wallets that store private keys offline, providing an extra layer of security against online threats.
 Transactions executed through cold storage are locally signed, significantly reducing the risk of hacks.
 Cold wallets are particularly suitable for long-term storage and safeguarding significant amounts of cryptocurrency.

-The safeguarding of private keys is influenced by the chosen custody method and storage choices.
-Choosing between these alternatives hinges on your individual risk tolerance, usage patterns, and preferences.
+The protection of private keys is influenced by the chosen custody method and storage choices.
+Choosing between these alternatives depends on your individual risk tolerance, usage patterns, and preferences.

 Why crypto custody matters: protecting assets and building trust